Beit Hanoun & Erez Crossing Border Crossing

 The Reality of the Frontier

 The Erez Crossing is a place of immense human drama and bureaucratic rigidity.
 For the Palestinians who are granted permits, often for life-or-death medical reasons, it is a lifeline.
 For the aid workers and diplomats who use it, it is a constant reminder of the complexities and hardships of the situation within Gaza.
-The crossing is frequently closed without notice by Israeli authorities in response to security incidents, such as rocket fire from Gaza, leaving people stranded on either side.
+The crossing is frequently closed without notice by Israeli authorities in response to security incidents, such as rocket fire from Gaza, leaving people stranded on either side, and remains largely closed for civilian movement in 2026 amid ongoing restrictions and ceasefire dynamics.
 The entire area is a high-security zone.
 It is a stark illustration of one of the world’s most intractable conflicts, a place where the movement of a single person is subject to the highest levels of scrutiny and political consideration.

 See other crossings between Israel and Gaza Strip